-- 2) Railroad Crossing Safety in Michigan 303,574 views MDOT partnered with Operation Lifesaver to create this video to urge motorists to pay close attention when approaching a railroad crossing.
-The video also provides facts about state laws and safety tips about crossing safety. - 3) MDOT explains flashing yellow left-turn signal 230,407 views This video was developed to help motorists understand new flashing yellow left-turn signals being installed across the state.
-The signals are being introduced nationwide and ultimately will be required at all intersections where there is a separate left-turn arrow signal.
+- Railroad Crossing Safety in Michigan 336,657 views MDOT partnered with Operation Lifesaver to create this video to urge motorists to pay close attention when approaching a railroad crossing.
+The video also provides facts about state laws and safety tips about crossing safety. - 3.
+Wayne Junction Railroad Diamond Replacement 300,700 views